 Getting to UBC from the airport:

 Taxi: there are now flatrates for travel from the Vancouver airport to Vancouver, see here for more information.
-The fixed price to the UBC campus is $34, and takes about 20min (depending on traffic).
+The fixed price to the UBC campus is $34, and takes about 20 minutes, depending on traffic.

 Public transport: From the Vancouver airport take the Skytrain and get off at "Broadway/ City Hall".
-The express bus #099 to "UBC" departs from across the street from the station and takes about 15-20 minutes.
+The B-Line express bus, #99, to UBC bus stop can be found kitty-corner to the skytrain station (cross the street north and west) and takes about 15-20 minutes.

 Getting to TRIUMF

-For those staying on the UBC campus, the easiest way to get to TRIUMF is to take the #041 bus "Joyce Station" to the south campus.
+For those staying on the UBC campus, the easiest way to get to TRIUMF is to take the #41 bus "Joyce Station" to the south campus.
 There is a bus stop right outside of the lab ("TRIUMF Centre").
-You can catch the #041 bus at any bus stop along Wesbrook Mall (heading south).
-Be sure to wave down the #041 bus since there are multiple buses on part of that route, and they tend to "skip" stops if no passenger is standing at the bus stop sign.
-And do not forget to "pull the string" to indicate that you want to get out at "TRIUMF center"...
+You can catch the #41 bus at any bus stop along Wesbrook Mall (heading south).
+Be sure to wave down the #41 bus since there are multiple buses on part of that route, and they tend to "skip" stops if no passenger is standing at the bus stop sign.
+And do not forget to "pull the string" to indicate that you want to get out at "TRIUMF Centre".